-Property Management Services HI wholly owns Landev Corporation, which is primarily engaged in project, property, and facilities management.
+Property Management Services

+HI wholly owns Landev Corporation, which is primarily engaged in project, property, and facilities management.
 It also provides security services through its subsidiary Greyhounds Security and Investigation Corp.

 HI owns a minority stake in RCBC Realty Corporation, which provides real estate services.
+RCBC Realty Corporation is the owner of RCBC Plaza.

+HI wholly owns ATYC, Inc., which provides real estate services.
+ATYC, Inc. is the owner of A.T.
+Yuchengco Centre, a 34-storey tower located at the heart of Bonifacio Global City in Taguig.

+HI owns a significant stake at San Lorenzo Ruiz Investment Holdings and Services, Inc., which shall provide real estate services upon the completion of the construction of its building located in Makati.

+Energy

-RCBC Realty Corporation is the Corporation is the owner of RCBC Plaza.
-Energy HI has investments in the energy sector through its stake in PetroEnergy Resources Corporation (PSE:PERC) and EEI Power Corporation, a wholly-owned subsidiary of EEI.
+HI has investments in the energy sector through its stake in PetroEnergy Resources Corporation (PSE:PERC) and EEI Power Corporation, a wholly-owned subsidiary of EEI.
 PetroEnergy is a publicly listed Philippine energy company founded in 1994 to undertake upstream oil exploration and development.
 Since then, it has diversified into renewable energy and power generation.
-PetroEnergy, through its renewable energy arm, PetroGreen Energy Corporation (PGEC), has investments in the following joint venture companies: PetroSolar Corporation, PetroWind Energy, Inc., and Maibarara Geothermal Inc. EEI Power Corporation engages in retail electricity supply and in the supply of electrical equipment and services, as well as electro-mechanical contracting works.
+PetroEnergy, through its renewable energy arm, PetroGreen Energy Corporation (PGEC), has investments in the following joint venture companies: PetroSolar Corporation, PetroWind Energy, Inc., and Maibarara Geothermal Inc.

+EEI Power Corporation engages in retail electricity supply and in the supply of electrical equipment and services, as well as electro-mechanical contracting works.
 It also has investments in renewable energy through its participation in Petro Green Energy Corporation, Petro Wind Energy, Inc. and PetroSolar Corporation.

+Pharmaceuticals

-Pharmaceuticals HI-Eisai Pharmaceutical, Inc. is a joint venture with the Eisai Company of Japan.
+HI-Eisai Pharmaceutical, Inc. is a joint venture with the Eisai Company of Japan.
 HI-Eisai imports pharmaceuticals from Japan which it sells in the Philippine market through established drug distributors.
-HI-Eisai has distinguished itself in the Philippines as the human healthcare corporation that markets high quality and innovative pharmaceutical products. https://hoi.com.ph/home/our-business/ Reporting Period January 1, 2021 to December 31, 2021 Highest Ranking Person Ruth C. Francisco responsible for this report HI Chief Risk Officer
+HI-Eisai has distinguished itself in the

+Philippines as the human healthcare corporation that markets high quality and innovative pharmaceutical products. https://hoi.com.ph/home/our-business/ Reporting Period January 1, 2022 to December 31, 2022 Highest Ranking Person Ruth C. Francisco responsible for this report HI Chief Risk Officer